nghiaho12/shape_game/README.md

 Simple shape matching game for kids written using SDL3 and OpenGL ES.
-It has been tested on Ubuntu 24.04, Android 14 and web (Firefox 130.0).
+It has been tested on Ubuntu 24.04, Android 14 and web (Firefox 130.0, Chromimum 131.0).

-You might find some useful code snippets in here for other stuff.
+You might find some code snippets in here useful for other projects, such as
-Here are some

-- Signed Distance Field (SDF) Font
+- Signed Distance Field (SDF) for rendering sharp scaled fonts
-- Drawing polygons with arbitrary line thickness
+- Drawing polygons with control over line thickness
-- C++ memory managed OpenGL objects

 # Install
 ## Prerequisite